NUSTM/DALM/README.md

 ### 1. Domain-Adaptive Pseudo Labeling

-To assign pseudo labels to unlabeled data in the target domain.
+To assign pseudo labels to unlabeled data in the target domain, run below code:
 ```
-pseudo_label.sh
+bash pseudo_label.sh
 ```

 ### 2. Domain-Adaptive Language Modeling

-To train a domian-adaptive language model and generate target-domain labeled data.
+Train a domian-adaptive language model and generate target-domain labeled data.
 Then use the generated data for the main tasks.
 We use LSTM and GPT2 as decoder in language modeling respectively.

-1. GPT2-based
+2.1 To train the GPT2-based DALM for data generation and evaluation, run below code:
 ```
-GPT2.sh
+bash GPT2.sh
 ```

-2. LSTM-based
+2. To train the LSTM-based DALM for data generation and evaluation, run below code:
 ```
-LSTM.sh
+bash LSTM.sh
 ```

+## Acknowledgements

+- Some code are based on the codes of [DAGA](https://aclanthology.org/2020.emnlp-main.488/), many thanks!